All claims over $100K must have the proper certification. Failure to meet this requirement can cause legal headaches later in the process.

 You cannot escape CDA certification requirements under 41 USC 7101–7109.
 In addition to the statutory requirements, companies often fail to meet the content requirement.
 See information about differing site conditions.

-Proper Claims Certification Requirements Needed for Appeals Court Review: When required, CDA requirements for claims are a prerequisite to the Board’s jurisdiction on appeal.
+Proper Claims Certification Requirements Needed for Appeals Court Review. – This includes construction claims certification: When required, CDA requirements for claims are a prerequisite to the Board’s jurisdiction on appeal.

 Although a defective certification does not deprive the Board of jurisdiction under 41 USC 7103(b)(3), the complete absence of a certification where required does and thereby dictates that the appeal is dismissed.